Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Wikipedia says that ‘… social scientists have defined spirituality as the search for “the sacred,” where “the sacred” is broadly defined as that which is set apart from the ordinary and worthy of veneration.”

 I like their definition of ‘searching for the sacred’. . .
-‘Worthy of veneration’ which, to me, can be internally sacred, such as recognizing or honoring ‘the spirit of God within’, or externally sacred such as sitting in awe and wonder at nature, the pounding waves of the ocean, or a beautiful summer sunset.
+‘Worthy of veneration’ which, to me, can be internally sacred, such as recognizing or honouring ‘the spirit of God within’, or externally sacred such as sitting in awe and wonder at nature, the pounding waves of the ocean, or a beautiful summer sunset.

-I’ve searched all my life for ‘the meaning of life,’ ‘the Bigger Picture’ and I really think that one needs to find something for themselves that make sense and gives them comfort and purpose.
+I’ve searched all my life for ‘the meaning of life,’ ‘the Bigger Picture’ and I really think that one needs to find something for themselves that makes sense and gives them comfort and purpose.

 I can remember being quite young, elementary school-aged and going to my classmates’ churches – seeking ‘something,’ but I never found it in church.
 During my mid-twenties I really became earnest in my search for spirituality, asking such questions as: “What’s the meaning of life?
 Is there a God?
 Who is God?
 Where is God?
 ‘Why am I here?